The Church of Christ is Not a Denomination

-But, back to the first statement of this article.
-The church is generally thought of as subdivided into many different churches or denominations, all of which have merit and approval before God.
-This idea is expressed in the common phrase, choose the church of your choice.
+Now, back to the first statement of this article.
+Protestantism generally believes Christ’s church is subdivided into many different denominations, all of which have merit and approval before God.
+Simply put, Protestantism believes the Church is composed of Churches (i.e., denominations).
+This idea is expressed in the common phrase, “Choose the church of your choice.”

-(1) Where in the scriptures did Christ or His apostles ever endorse denominationalism?
+(1) Where in the Scriptures does Christ or His apostles endorse, encourage, and elaborate on denominationalism?

-(2) Where in the Bible did God give man the right to choose the church to which he would belong?
+(2) Where in the Bible did God give people the right to choose the church of their choice?

-The false teachings of men cannot be a refuge against sin or our hope of an eternal inheritance.
-Christ is our only hope and His truth must be our only guide (Acts 4:12; Jno.
-8:12; 12:48).
+The false teachings of men will never be a refuge against sin or give hope of an eternal inheritance.
+Christ is our only hope.
+His truth must be our only guide (Acts 4:12; John 8:12; 12:48).